-i) AAUW Action Fund.
-Because the AAUW Action Fund is designated by the IRS as a nonprofit 501(c)(4) social welfare organization, contributions and dues received by the AAUW Action

-Fund are not tax deductible.2 ii) Donations to IRS-Designated 501(c)(4) Entities.
+- i) AAUW Action Fund.
+Because the AAUW Action Fund is designated by the IRS as a nonprofit 501(c)(4) social welfare organization, contributions and dues received by the AAUW Action Fund are not tax deductible. ii) Donations to IRS-Designated 501(c)(4) Entities.
 Contributions received by a 501(c)(4) entity are not tax deductible. iii) Donations to Individuals.
-A donation to benefit a specific individual who is selected by the donor is not tax deductible.

-- (1) For a gift to be tax deductible, the donor must make the donation to a 501(c)(3) entity, and the donor may not influence the selection of the specific individual recipient.
-This requirement applies to recipients in a wide variety of contexts but most frequently arises in the context of scholarship recipient selection. - (2) The recipient of an award may be selected from a pool of applicants or candidates qualified by established criteria, and the donor may participate in establishing the criteria, so long as the criteria are not so restrictive as to apply to a specific individual recipient. - iv) Pass-Through Donations.
+A donation to benefit a specific individual who is selected by the donor is not tax deductible. - (1) For a gift to be tax deductible, the donor must make the donation to a 501(c)(3) entity, and the donor may not influence the selection of the specific individual recipient.
+This requirement applies to recipients in a wide variety of contexts but most frequently arises in the context of scholarship recipient selection. - (2) The recipient of an award may be selected from a pool of applicants or candidates qualified by established criteria, and the donor may participate in establishing the criteria, so long as the criteria are not so restrictive as to apply to a specific individual recipient.

+&lt;sup>2 The IRS requires donation solicitations and acknowledgments to identify gifts that are not tax deductible.
+The gift acknowledgment should also tell the donor the portion of the amount received that is tax deductible, if any iv) Pass-Through Donations.
 A donation to AAUW or to any other 501(c)(3) AAUW Affiliated Entity given with the condition that the donation is to be passed back to a 501(c)(4) AAUW Affiliated Entity so that the donor can receive a tax deduction for this donation is prohibited by the IRS.
 Acceptance of such gifts would compromise the 501(c)(3) charitable status of AAUW and, potentially, the nonprofit status of AAUW's-Affiliated Entities.
 For further information about fundraising credit, contribution submission, quarterly reports, and confidentiality, please see Guidelines